lchloride/NeteaseMusicCacheDecode/readme_en.md

 ## Plans

-- GUI by Python, mainly designed for MacOSX and Ubuntu
+- Web version for maximum compatibility among OS and devices

-- Fetch filename automatically
+- ~~GUI by Python, mainly designed for MacOSX and Ubuntu(Terminated)~~

 ## Announcement
 This project is free to obtain.
 Please assign the link of project to your sharing content.